Genivia/ugrep/README.md

     ugrep -Rl 'xyz' docs/latest

-To only list files in the working directory and sub-directory `docs` but not below, that contain `xyz`:
+To only list files in the working directory and subdirectory `docs` but not below, that contain `xyz`:

     ugrep -Rl 'xyz' --include-dir='docs'

-To only list files in the working directory and in the sub-directories `docs` and `docs/latest` but not below, that contain `xyz`:
+To only list files in the working directory and in the subdirectories `docs` and `docs/latest` but not below, that contain `xyz`:

     ugrep -Rl 'xyz' --include-dir='docs' --include-dir='docs/latest'

-To only list files that are on a sub-directory path that includes sub-directory `docs` anywhere, that contain `xyz`:
+To only list files that are on a subdirectory path that includes subdirectory `docs` anywhere, that contain `xyz`:

     ugrep -Rl 'xyz' -g '**/docs/**'

-To recursively list .cpp files in the working directory and any sub-directory at any depth, that contain `xyz`:
+To recursively list .cpp files in the working directory and any subdirectory at any depth, that contain `xyz`:

     ugrep -Rl 'xyz' -g '*.cpp'